LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 but some of them might require modification after review, because the "summary isn't fitting", or the "description is too short/non-descriptive", while in all of these cases the summary or descriptions were literally saying what the mod did.

-And as you can see here with my little list of mods, it's also not consistent: why is my mod inappropriate but those are not?
+And as you can see here with my little list of mods, it's also not consistent: why is my mod inappropriate, but those are not?
 I can understand that a different moderation team was in place before and had different rules.
 Though, I've heard that CurseForge has a tendency to not request modifications after a project got approved, that's kind of a recipe for inconsistent moderation and unfairness.

 Second issue, reporting is a black box.
-CurseForge has a way to report projects and comments directly on the website, which is neat, until you see the dialog and you realize you will never get a notification on whether the report has been reviewed or not.
+CurseForge has a way to report projects and comments directly on the website, which is neat, until you see the dialog, and you realize you will never get a notification on whether the report has been reviewed or not.
 It's basically hit or miss.
 It's even more frustrating when the comment in question is on your own project: if you delete the comment you have to report the account, but how am I guaranteed the context will be found and consequences will happen?
 Reporting then deleting the comment apparently internally resolve the report too.
 So the best way to know if a comment has been actioned upon due to a report is to simply not delete it and report it.
-*So far a transphobic comment on the page of my mod [Aurora's Decorations](https://www.curseforge.com/minecraft/mc-mods/aurorasdecorations) has been up since the 16/09/2022 to the 22/09/2022, which represents almost a week of up time.
+*So far a transphobic comment on the page of my mod [Aurora's Decorations](https://www.curseforge.com/minecraft/mc-mods/aurorasdecorations) has been up since the 16/09/2022 to the 22/09/2022, which represents almost a week of uptime.
 I do understand that CurseForge is a bit behind on report processing, but not being able to delete the comment to make sure the report will be actioned upon with a proof for so long is not good.
 I really hope that future website updates will take time to improve this system.*

 ## What Now?